 Here are five quick tips for getting the best pico de gallo.

-- Diced not Chopped.
-Dice everything very finely so that you can get all the flavors in every bite.
+- Diced, not chopped.
+Dice everything very finely to get all the flavors in every bite.

 - Let it sit.
 Making it 10 to 20 minutes in advance will give the ingredients more time to marinate together to get the best flavor.
 Stir just before serving.